Visiting Marina Bay Sands SkyPark: My Experience at Singapore’s Observation Deck

 There is also a LAVO Italian restaurant and bar here.
 I didn’t eat here, unfortunately.
 I already had plans to eat at Maxwell Hawker Market for lunch to taste authentic Singaporean dishes.
 But looking in from the outside, I was tempted to try and order a pizza here too.
 I instead drank from the much smaller bar downstairs and enjoyed my drink as I walked around.

-Standing at the very tip of the Marina Bay Sands Observation Deck, I had the perfect view of Singapore’s F1 track.
+Standing at the very tip of the Marina Bay Sands Hotel Observation Deck, I had the perfect view of Singapore’s F1 track.
 The city was preparing for the racing season, with barriers being put in place for the street circuit.
 This had made it harder to walk around the city.
 Often, the points I would need to cross the road would be blocked.
 Eventually, it just became easier to get a taxi everywhere, and Singapore taxi prices were quite reasonable.

 I would have loved to have returned to the Marina Bay Sands at night, just to see the city and track lights lit up.
 It’s a staggering view and you will not find a better one in Singapore.
 Surprisingly, despite being outside in the elements and so high up, I could barely feel a breeze.
 I had gotten lucky with the weather, getting clear skies when I had been predicted torrential rains.